sensedeep/dynamodb-onetable/README.md

 The optional params are described in [Model API Params](#params).

 The `params.remove` parameter may be set to a list of attributes to remove.
-The `params.add` parameter may be set a value to add to a parameter.
+The `params.add` parameter may be set a value to add to an attribute.
 The `params.delete` parameter may be set hash where the hash keys are the attribute sets to modify and the values are the item in the sets to remove.

 <a name="params"></a>